Percutaneous Nephrolithotomy (PCNL)

 - Venous gas embolism — rare but potentially fatal; a mill-wheel murmur, hypoxaemia, and hypotension → reposition head-down, right side up.

-- Pleural injury (pneumothorax/hydrothorax) with supracostal puncture; colon injury (thin or elderly patients, anterior puncture, prior bowel bypass, horseshoe kidney) — extraperitoneal perforation is managed by withdrawing the nephrostomy to act as a colostomy tube, while intraperitoneal injury (peritoneal signs) needs exploration.
+- Pleural injury (pneumothorax/hydrothorax, 4–16% with supracostal puncture — minimise by puncturing in end-expiration); colon injury (< 1%; thin or elderly patients, anterior puncture, prior bowel bypass, horseshoe kidney) — extraperitoneal perforation is managed by withdrawing the nephrostomy to act as a colostomy tube, while intraperitoneal injury (peritoneal signs) needs exploration.

 Salvage Options